All Episodes

 And if you look at the media, it's all Hillary all the time, all Democrat all the time.

-Uh it's it's that's what everybody's focused on.
+That's what everybody's focused on.

-Now, while they're attacking Fred Thompson, and they're trying to make Fred Thompson look dirty with lobbying and his sons, there is a far more direct link and question when Hillary's husband is raking in tens of millions and they're bragging about it, as they always do.
+Now, while they're attacking Fred Thompson and they're trying to make Fred Thompson look dirty with lobbying and his sons, there is a far more direct link and question when Hillary's husband is raking in tens of millions and they're bragging about it, as they always do.

 They're out there bragging about how much money they're earning and how much I don't need that tax cut.

-You know, uh uh, but they won't give it to me.
+But they won't give it to me.

-Uh they're they're paying Clinton big bucks to get to her because she's the one who will have power.
+They're paying Clinton big bucks to get to her because she's the one who will have power.

 This is how they work.